Classics: Nuyorican Soul – It’s Alright, I Feel It! (MAW 12″ Mix) (Talkin’ Loud)

 Download from Traxsource.

-Louie and Kenny told me about their will to release a follow-up, eventually mentionning their will to collaborate with Manu Dibango.
+Louie and Kenny told me about their aim to release a follow-up, eventually mentionning their will to collaborate with Manu Dibango among others.
 Alas, the project never saw the light.
 Most likely due to the promotional costs of the volume 1, with so many legendary artists on board.

 You might also like…